 All these Wild Gooses are confusing me… how do they relate to one another?

-The Wild Goose Resource Group (WGRG) is a semi-autonomous project of the Iona Community, consisting of John L. Bell, Graham Maule and Jo Love (Resource Workers), Gail Ullrich (Administrator) and Kirsty Campbell (Sales).
+The Wild Goose Resource Group (WGRG) is a semi-autonomous project of the Iona Community, consisting of John L. Bell, Graham Maule and Jo Love (Resource Workers), and Gail Ullrich (Administrator).
 They are employed under the auspices of the Iona Community (more info) and work in the UK and further afield in the areas of worship and Christian education.
 The Iona Community takes the Wild Goose as its logo.
 The wee jaggy one that looks like a thistle is the logo of the Wild Goose Resource Group.